sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 use_math: true
 ---

-Following David Mackay's book along with his videos online have been a real joy.
+Following David Mackay's book along with his videos online has been a real joy.
 In [lecture 11](http://videolectures.net/mackay_course_11/), as an example of an inference problem, he goes over many variations of the k-means algorithm.
 Let's check these out.

 ## The datasets